MarijaBorisov/ngsi-tools/README.md

 ## Usage

-Usage section will cover how to configure NGSI Connector API but also what endpoints API have to offer as well rule management.
+Usage section will cover how to configure NGSI Connector API but also what endpoints API has to offer as well rule management.

 ###### **Configuration**